sanjnasun/lavalabRepo/README.md

 1. Clone the repository
 bashgit clone https://github.com/sanjnasun/lavalabRepo.git

-2. Navigate to the project folder bashcd lavalabRepo cd tally
+2. Navigate to the project folder
+- cd lavalabRepo
+- cd tally

-3. Install dependencies
+4. Install dependencies
-bashnpm install
+- npm install

-4. Run the development server
+5. Run the development server
-bashnpm run dev
+- run npm run dev

 Then paste the URL into your browser and you're good to go!

 Thank you! :)